 Nikki holds an M.A. degree in Composition, Rhetoric, and Digital Media from Nova Southeastern University (2020), and a B.A. from NSU in Communication (2017).
 Nikki is a full-time instructor of first-year writing and professional writing at Florida Atlantic University in Boca Raton, FL.
 Nikki also is the Membership Officer for the Global Society of Literacy Educators (GSOLE), where she is an active member of multiple subcommittees.
 Nikki’s research focuses on online pedagogy and technical and professional communication at the intersection of feminist methodologies.

-Nada Chehab is a student in the T&T program.
+Nada Chehab researches vaccine hesitancy and vaccine acceptance on social media.
 Her research interests are in postcolonial studies, medical humanities, data visualization, ethics, and ideologies and science as part of the Digital Humanities track.
 Other research interests are data visualization, social epistemology, social media research, and social change.
 Nada graduated with a master’s in healthcare administration from the University of Central Florida in 2012.
 Her BS is in Medical Lab Technology from the American University of Beirut..

 Jennifer Crowell is interested in rhetorical and cultural identity; writing transfer; and, narrative, grounded theory, case study, interview, survey, and mixed methods study designs.
 She entered the Texts and Technology program in 2018 and holds a bachelor’s degree in English and a master’s degree in organizational leadership from Purdue University in West Lafayette, Indiana, where she focused on rhetoric, writing within and across disciplines, networked and organizational communication, and discursive leadership.
 She teaches first-year composition courses at Seminole State College of Florida.